damianoneill/nc-hammer/README.md

 </rpc>
 ```

-maps to the following yaml definition in a testsuite
+maps to the following yaml definition in a testsuite for an operation

 ```yaml
 - netconf: